algao1/f2021-shopify-challenge/README.md

 * SEARCH function
   * shows the most recent images
 * ADD image(s) to the repository
-  * single/bulk/enormous amount of images using regex
+  * single/bulk/enormous amount of images (jpg, png, svg, etc.) using regex
   * private and public (permissions)
-  * secure uploading and stored images
+  * (in)secure uploading and stored images
 * DOWNLOAD images
-  * single download by id
+  * single image download by id

 ## Usage